 With the best will in the world, and all the right camera kit, getting photos of yourself in a variety of settings is not an easy task.
-Which is why you need to hire a professional photographer.
+Which is why you need to consider hiring a photographer.
 Historically we would only ever hire a photographer for a wedding or new baby shoot wouldn’t we?

 It’s just something we wouldn’t consider, especially when we are all so used to taking hundreds of selfies on a weekly basis.
 But I got bored of my selfie photos all just being of my head, taken from one angle and that didn’t really tell a story, or paint a picture.
 I wanted to be able to show more of that online and to have a portfolio of photos I could delve into as and when I needed them.

 Despite being on social media for a decade it never occurred to me to think about hiring a photographer until I chatted to Terry Joshi, a professional photographer, at an event and started mulling over the idea of hiring her to take a load of pics of me.
 It feels terribly self indulgent, spending money on having photographs of yourself taken, but I saw it as more of an investment as me as a professional blogger and that the reward I gained from it would far outweigh the costs.

 Terry specialises in portrait photography, and in particular taking photographs of people that they can then use themselves on their own social media, which wasn’t something I had come across before.
 Mostly I think of photographers just specialising in weddings and that you had to be very careful about use of the photos on line since you didn’t own the copyright to them.
 Terry has found a niche that I think more people should know about, and think about utilising, letting people use your pics online with no restrictions (though I have chosen to credit Terry when I use them as I think that is the right thing to do).